Exact analytic expressions of real tensor eigenvalue distributions of Gaussian tensor model for small $N$: Summary and future prospects

 It seems surprising that the complicated integrations of the partition function can be performed exactly with the final simple results expressed by polynomial, exponential, and error functions.
 It is suspected that this is true for any $N$, but deeper understanding of this aspect needed for such generalization is left for future study.
 Considering the final simple forms, it would be possible that there exist much easier ways to compute the distributions than what has been done in this paper.

 There would exist various directions to pursue by a similar strategy of this paper.
 One obvious direction is the generalization of tensors to those with different orders and non-Gaussian distributions.
 It would also be interesting to pursue the possibility of topological changes of the distributions in tensor models as in matrix models.
 In fact, some tensor systems seemingly suggest such possibilities \cite{Kawano:2021vqc,Sasakura:2022aru}.
-It would also be possible to compute correlations among eigenvalues/vectors.
+It would also be possible to compute correlations among eigenvalues/vectors, {{} and also to incorporate complex eigenvalues/vectors.}